WWE News: Seth Rollins Talks Being ‘CrossFit Jesus,’ Reveals His Most Memorable WWE Match, And More

-Seth Rollins is one of the most over superstars in the WWE, and his popularity seemingly increases each week on Raw.
+Seth Rollins is one of the most over superstars in the WWE, and his popularity seemingly increases each week on Monday Night Raw.
 Seth Rollins recently won the WWE Intercontinental Championship at SummerSlam, and the next night on Raw, “The Kingslayer” reunited with Dean Ambrose and Roman Reigns to reform The Shield.
 The WWE recently toured Shanghai, China, and The Shield wowed the live crowd.
 Time Out Shanghai recently spoke with Seth Rollins during the WWE tour, and he spoke about being the “CrossFit Jesus,” and he revealed the most memorable moment of his illustrious career.

 In regard to touring Shanghai, “The Kingslayer” said that it’s his second time in the city, and that everyone was very hospitable.
 Rollins said that he was looking forward to performing in front of a brand-new crowd, as the WWE is still fresh to the Chinese market.
 He described wrestling in the city as a fresh experience for both the consumers and the WWE superstars.